-I hope that these tips for meeting people will help you as much as they have helped me.
+I hope that these tips will help you meet people while travelling alone as much as they have helped me.
 Just because you are a solo traveller, this doesn’t mean you have to be alone.

 One of the greatest things about travelling alone is that you can be completely flexible and you have just yourself to please.
 Having said that, it is very easy to get stuck on the tourist trail, jumping from one prescribed attraction to another.

 Inevitably, you will meet people who might suggest doing something that doesn’t feature in your guidebook and that isn’t on your radar.
 As long as it is safe to do so, and if you connect with that person, why not join them?